RBK-D-IT/digital-development-playbook/docs/general-development-practices/branching-strategy.md

    - Make meaningful commits to the feature branch, following the [Conventional Commits](../general-development-practices/coding-standards.md#commit-message-standards-conventional-commits) specification for commit messages.
    - Commit messages should include a type (e.g., `feat`, `fix`) and a short description of the change.
-   - If working on a collaborative project, always keep your branch up to date with `develop` through rebasing:
+   - Always keep your branch up to date with any potential changes to `develop` through rebasing:
      ```bash
      git fetch origin
      git rebase origin/develop